tomp332/Lazy-Wifi/README.md

 #### Docker option

-- This is needed in order to bridge your wifi interface to the docker container
+- This is needed in order to bridge your wifi interface to the docker container:
 ```
 docker run -it --net="host" --privileged lazy-wifi
 ```